Ukraine to hold first war crimes trial of captured Russian

 The plant, with its network of tunnels and bunkers, has sheltered hundreds of Ukrainian troops and civilians during a months-long siege.
 Scores of civilians were evacuated in recent days, but Ukrainian officials said some may still be trapped there.

+An adviser to the Mariupol mayor said Russian forces have blocked all evacuation routes out of the city.
+Petro Andriushchenko said there are few apartment buildings fit to live in and little food or drinking water.
+He said some remaining residents are cooperating with occupying Russian forces in exchange for food.

-In his nightly address Tuesday, President Volodymyr Zelenskyy suggested Ukraine’s military is gradually pushing Russian troops away from Kharkiv, the country’s second-largest city and a key to Russia’s offensive in the Donbas, the eastern industrial region whose capture the Kremlin says is its main objective.
+Ukrainian President Volodymyr Zelenskyy suggested Tuesday that Ukraine’s military is gradually pushing Russian troops away from Kharkiv, the country’s second-largest city and a key to Russia’s offensive in the Donbas, the eastern industrial region whose capture the Kremlin says is its main objective.

 Ukraine is also targeting Russian air defenses and resupply vessels on Snake Island in the Black Sea in an effort to disrupt Moscow’s efforts to expand its control over the coastline, according to the British Ministry of Defense.